m4yc3x/agent/00_AI_LEAD_DEVELOPER_GUIDE.md

 Approach each challenge with creativity and persistence.
 The solutions you devise today will shape the future of game development for years to come.

 ## The Website
-AgentOps is an AI powered agent operations platform.
+Ori is an AI powered agent operations platform.
 The website is a chat-room style prompt interface where users can prompt an agent to perform a task or answer a question.
 The agent is a LLM using Groq's API.
 The user can see the agent's thought process and reasoning.
 The agent can also perform tasks like web-scraping and reasoning.
 It needs to go through a series of steps and refine it's output to fix mistakes and improve the output.